Loading...

 • Any individual receiving income subject to Singapore taxation

-IR8A reporting is part of the broader filing requirements for small business in Singapore and should never be overlooked—regardless of company size.
+There is no minimum salary threshold.
+If you paid an individual any employment income in Singapore, you are required to report it.IR8A reporting is part of the broader filing requirements for small business in Singapore and should never be overlooked—regardless of company size.

-What to Include in the IR8A Form
+What Income to Declare on the IR8A

 • Basic salary